Red Sox vs. Astros Player Props Betting Odds

 MLB Props Today: Houston Astros

-- The Astros will send Justin Verlander (8-6) to the mound for his 20th start this season.
+- Jose Urquidy (2-3) will take the mound for the Astros, his ninth start of the season.

+- In eight starts this season, he's earned a quality start in one of them.

+- In eight starts, Urquidy has pitched through or past the fifth inning four times.
+He has a season average of 4.2 frames per outing.

 |Opponent